-Auckland Airport: $200m Te Arikinui will be new welcome to NZ
+Auckland airport: $200m Te Arikinui will be new welcome to NZ

 Te Arikinui will be operated by Accor Pacific.
 It expects to generate about 200 new jobs when operating at full capacity.

-Auckland Airport shares currently trading at $8.265.
+Auckland airport shares currently trading at $8.265.